gasawase/BookHarbour/README.md

 - change layout of library to just see the spine
 - make a customizable bookshelf where you can have a list of your books and design your bookshelf, drag and drop
 - delete books from the book shelf when you click on them
+- book reading stats (total books read, books you need to read, total time read this year, etc.)
+- tap the image to look at the book cover bigger

 ----KNOWN BUGS----